Holo Price Hits $0.0018 on Top Exchanges (HOT)

-Holo (HOT) traded down 1% against the U.S. dollar during the 1 day period ending at 12:00 PM E.T. on March 21st.
-Holo has a total market cap of $319.30 million and approximately $17.95 million worth of Holo was traded on exchanges in the last 24 hours.
-One Holo token can now be bought for about $0.0018 or 0.00000007 BTC on major exchanges.
-In the last week, Holo has traded down 3.5% against the U.S. dollar.
+Holo (HOT) traded 1% lower against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on March 25th.
+In the last seven days, Holo has traded down 6% against the U.S. dollar.
+One Holo token can currently be purchased for $0.0018 or 0.00000006 BTC on major exchanges.
+Holo has a total market cap of $309.34 million and approximately $14.76 million worth of Holo was traded on exchanges in the last 24 hours.

-Holo was first traded on January 16th, 2018.
+Holo’s genesis date was January 16th, 2018.
 Holo’s total supply is 177,619,433,541 tokens and its circulating supply is 173,342,974,127 tokens.
+Holo’s official website is holochain.org.
+The Reddit community for Holo is https://reddit.com/r/holochain and the currency’s Github account can be viewed here.
 Holo’s official message board is medium.com/h-o-l-o.
-The Reddit community for Holo is https://reddit.com/r/holochain and the currency’s Github account can be viewed here.
-The official website for Holo is holochain.org.
 Holo’s official Twitter account is @h_o_l_o_ and its Facebook page is accessible here.

 Holo does to web hosting what Airbnb did to hotels—anyone can turn their computer into a source of revenue by becoming a host and getting paid in HoloFuel for hosting distributed applications.
 The Holo software runs in the background, allocating spare storage and processing power to serve hApps to the legacy web.
 Hosts choose what hApps to serve, set their own hosting prices, and manage their own priorities.